 Lutheran Disaster Response

-The program began in 1989 as a partnership with the National Lutheran Disaster Response program to provide long-term recovery from Hurricane Hugo that caused wide spread damage in the Virgin Islands.
+The LDR program began in 1989 as a partnership with the National Lutheran Disaster Response program to provide long-term recovery from Hurricane Hugo that caused widespread damage in the Virgin Islands.
 Lutheran Disaster Response helped rebuild houses in the years following the storm by coordinating both local and stateside volunteers.
-In the late 1990’s, the program in St. Croix performed mitigation work on substandard houses for low-income community members with the mission to make them “safe and dry.”
-Lutheran Disaster Response went inactive in 2005 when the coordinator was reassigned to help with recovery on the mainland following Hurricanes Katrina and Rita.
-However, the program was revitalized in 2007 to focus on training other non-profits in the Virgin Islands for emergency disaster planning and response.
-Since then, efforts have shifted to major disaster relief support for the Territory.
+In the late 1990’s, the program in St. Croix performed mitigation work for low-income community members to bring their homes to new building standards to better withstand hurricane storms.
+The work continued after Hurricane Marilyn, and relief volunteers worked to rebuild once more while performing counseling and advocacy work in St. Thomas and St. John.
+In 1998, response teams were again helping with recovery in San Juan for a year after Hurricane Georges hit Puerto Rico.
+In 2005, the LDR coordinator was reassigned to help with recovery on the mainland following Hurricanes Katrina and Rita.
+Efforts were redirected in 2007 to training other non-profits in the Virgin Islands for emergency disaster planning and response.
+This focus has since shifted to LDR remaining on call to provide disaster relief support for the Territory.